StormTheCastle/BasicOMVDockerServer/OpenMediaVault/Docker/Tailscale/README.md

   - Environment values:
     - Plug in your key under TS_AUTHKEY
     - Change TS-ROUTES to actual IP beginning
-  - CHANGE_TO_COMPOSE_DATA_PATH should work as-is but I prefer to update to the absolute path
+  - CHANGE_TO_COMPOSE_DATA_PATH should work as-is but I prefer to update to the absolute path.
+I pointed to /dockerappconfig
 	- Optionally adjust values like the container name (ex. tailscale-pi)
 - Save
 - Click on the new line in the Services > Compose > Files table and click the "Pull" icon